Original air date: January 12, 1968

 - Large Ham: Kirk has way too much fun playing gangster.
 And then there's Krako, who seems to have No Indoor Voice.

 - Locking MacGyver in the Store Cupboard: Kirk manages to escape using some wires from a radio, a bed sheet and a waste basket.

-- Mundanization: Kirk and co. are beamed down in the middle of a world of crosswalks and fireplugs.
+- Mundanization: Kirk, McCoy, and Spock are beamed down in the middle of a world of crosswalks and fireplugs.

 - Offered the Crown: At the end, Oxmyx wants Kirk to be the top boss.
 Kirk declines and makes Oxmyx the top boss, with Krako as his Number Two.